johanbove/gem.johanbove.info/README.md

 # Johan's Gemini Capsule

-This is my Capsule hosted at gemini://gem.johanbove.info
+This is my own Geminispace "capsule" hosted at gemini://gem.johanbove.info

+The site is currently running on a Raspberry Pi 3 at my own house.

 ## What is Gemini?